byronka/template-benchmark/README.md

 The original template-engine benchmark has some flaws:

-* Test data is only in latin1 UTF-8
+* Test data is only in latin1 when it really should have some extended UTF-8
 * Because of the above the output should be byte based and not string
 * HTML escaping is not turned on
 * The test was originally single threaded it is now set to 16 threads